Questions? Request More Information

 The Conditional Admission Period is intended to ensure that you are familiar with classroom expectations, time and technology requirements, and other factors that may impact your experience as a student.
 It also allows you time to determine, risk-free, whether the University of Arizona Global Campus is the right University for you.
 If you are seeking admission to any master’s degree program, you must meet the following admission requirements prior to the start of your first course at UAGC:

 - Have a bachelor’s degree or graduate-level degree from an approved accredited college or university with a grade point average (GPA) of 2.0 or above.
-Applicants with a grade point average of 2.0 to 2.74 will be placed on Academic Watch.
 Applicants must provide an unofficial or official transcript or diploma demonstrating degree completion by Day 7, Week 3 of their first course or they will be denied admission.

 - Have access to a computer with an internet connection for the Web-based programs and meet the minimum technology and minimum computer skills, abilities, features, system configurations, hardware, and software requirements outlined in the General Academic Information & Policies section of the Academic Catalog.